Billy Nomates

-Tor Maries, who performs as Billy Nomates, is a solo English songwriter & musician who now lives in Bristol, England.
+Victoria Ann "Tor" Maries (born 2 May 1990) is an English musician and singer-songwriter who performs under the stage name Billy Nomates.

 Life

 Maries grew up in Leicester and was a member of a number of bands that failed to be noticed.
 Following a period of depression, a Sleaford Mods gig inspired Maries to return to making music and she moved to Bournemouth to write and compose.
-Her stage name, Billy Nomates, was taken from an insult directed at her when she turned up at the gig on her own.
+Her stage name, Billy Nomates, was taken from an insult directed at her when she turned up at a gig on her own.
+In 2024, she was diagnosed with multiple sclerosis.

 Music

-Maries' first album was recorded in Bristol with Portishead’s Geoff Barrow.
+Maries' first album was recorded in Bristol with Portishead's Geoff Barrow.
 She released this in 2020 and quickly gained attention from BBC Radio 6 Music.
-She describes her music as No-wave.
+She describes her music as no wave.
 Critics make mention of post-punk and describe her delivery as sprechgesang.
 She featured on "Mork n Mindy" by Sleaford Mods in 2021.
-She released the Emergency Telephone EP in October 2021, produced by herself on the Geoff Barrow label.
+She released the Emergency Telephone EP in October 2021, produced by herself on Barrow's Invada record label.
+Maries's second and third albums, Cacti and Metalhorse were released in 2023 and 2025.